vituzm/BMP_image./README.md

 # BMP image in c++
-> This project consists in editing a [BMP image](https://en.wikipedia.org/wiki/BMP_file_format) to grayscale and displayig a piece of the image on a [Nokia Display](https://www.sparkfun.com/datasheets/LCD/Monochrome/Nokia5110.pdf).
+> This project consists in editing a [BMP image](https://en.wikipedia.org/wiki/BMP_file_format) to grayscale and displaying a piece of the image on a [Nokia Display](https://www.sparkfun.com/datasheets/LCD/Monochrome/Nokia5110.pdf).

 ## Table of Contents
 * [General Info](#general-information)